gmc-code/PC-Python/docs/python_advanced/match_case.rst

 .. admonition:: Tasks

-    1. Modify the curvy brackets below to give feedback using the variables from the case statements used in playing a game of cards.
+    1. Modify the curly brackets below to give feedback using the variables from the case statements used in playing a game of cards.

         .. code-block:: python